 From the Slough Observer:

-A decision was due be made over proposals to change Langley Village Club in Cheviot Road from a licensed members social club into an Islamic community and teaching centre at a planning meeting tonight.
+Planning officers have recommended Slough Borough Council’s (SBC) planning committee refuse an application to change the use of Langley Village Club, in Cheviot Road, from a licensed members social club into an Islamic community and teaching centre.

-Planning officers had recommended SBC’s planning committee refuse the application and more than 250 Langley residents signed a petition against the plans.
+More than 250 Langley residents have signed a petition against the plans.